unadlib/mutative/README.md

 Immer relies on auto-freeze to be enabled, if auto-freeze is disabled, Immer will have a huge performance drop and Mutative will have a huge performance lead, especially with large data structures it will have a performance lead of more than 50x.

 So if you are using Immer, you will have to enable auto-freeze for performance.
-Mutative allows to disable auto-freeze by default.
+Mutative is disabled auto-freeze by default.
 With the default configuration of both, we can see the performance gap between Mutative (`5,323 ops/sec`) and Immer (`320 ops/sec`).

 Overall, Mutative has a huge performance lead over Immer in [more performance testing scenarios](https://github.com/unadlib/mutative/tree/main/test/performance).
 Run `yarn performance` to get all the performance results locally.